Data Protection Information by ATR Industrie-Elektronik GmbH

 (1) Personal data is all data that relates to you personally, e.g. name, address, email addresses, user behaviour.

-(2) The person responsible pursuant to Art.
-4 (7) of the EU’s General Data Protection Regulation (GDPR) is: ATR Industrie-Elektronik GmbH, Siempelkampstr.
+(2) The body responsible pursuant to Art.
+4 (7) of the EU’s General Data Protection Regulation (GDPR) is ATR Industrie-Elektronik GmbH, Siempelkampstr.
 50, 47803 Krefeld, firstname.lastname@example.org.

 (3) Our data-protection officer may be contacted at: email@example.com.

-(1) You have the following rights where the personal data that relates to you is concerned: Right to information, right to correction or erasure, right to restriction of processing, right to object to the data being processed and right to data transferability.
+(1) You have the following rights against us where the personal data that relates to you is concerned: right to information, right to correction or erasure, right to restriction of processing, right to object to the data being processed and right to data transferability.

 (1) When you use the website for informational purposes only, i.e. when you do not register or otherwise provide us with information, we will only collect the personal data that your browser sends to our server.
 We collect the following data when you wish to view our website: